dotnet/csharplang/proposals/global-attributes-for-main.md

 If we decide *not* to support source generation scenarios, then we could limit the syntactic location to be required to be in the top level syntax tree itself.

-A further alternative would be to loosen the restrictions on source generators and allow them to apply attributes to *any* method, regardless of its partial status.
-This would need some level of language design not considered here.
+An alternative solution would be to have the simple program entry point assigned a well-know speakable identifier, and make it `partial` by default.
+This would allow a generator to create the matching partial definition that includes the attribute.

 ### Naming